 ACT follows the document retention guidelines suggested by its management company, AIM.
 ACT will continue to communicate with individuals for as long as a member or other customer/partner is actively engaged with the College and for four years after their last interaction, to ensure that those interested in ACT services are provided the latest information.
 After inactivity for four years, an individual’s information will be kept in the database, but not processed for communication purposes.
 Individual information can be anonymized upon request by contacting ACT at email@example.com.
 ACT also maintains key accounting information for tax purposes for seven years after closure.

 Disclosure to Third Parties

-ACT makes individual contact and demographic information available through the ACT website, the interACT member network, and the Membership Directory online only to other members using the website.
+ACT makes individual contact and demographic information available through the ACT website, the interACT member network, and the Membership Directory online to other members using the website.
+For purposes of enhancing professional networking, ACT may make individual contact information available of meeting/course attendees through the website and mobile app that is restricted by login and password to other individuals also attending the same course/meeting.
 ACT uses your email address to respond to your request(s) and to relay membership communication such as newsletters and membership ballots, and important correspondence.
 Periodically, ACT may share personally identifiable information with organizations that we believe might have a product or service of interest to you.
 Limited data provided to third parties include name, affiliation, and business address.
 Your email, telephone, and fax numbers will not be disclosed to third parties.